2026 WORLD CUP GROUP F | Netherlands top contenders; Japan, Tunisia, Sweden upstarts

 TUNISIA

 If there’s a country capable of pulling a rabbit out of the hat, it’s the Carthage Eagles.
-They showed that at the most recent World Cup when they defeated then-defending champions and eventual finalists France 1-0, though that was not enough to get past the group phase.
+They showed that at the previous World Cup when they defeated then-defending champions and eventual finalists France 1-0, though that was not enough to get past the group phase.

 The African continent will hope Tunisia pull off more surprises and proceed to the knockout stages for the first time.
 Since making their World Cup debut in 1978, the North Africans have battled to make it out of a World Cup group.